stephenbalaban/blc/README.md

 Y combinator	| λf.λx.((f (x x)) λx.(f (x x)))   | λ λ ((1 (0 0)) λ (2 (0 0))) | 0000010111001101000011110011010
 Omega		| \x.((x x) \x.(x x))		   | λ ((0 0) λ (0 0))		 | 000101101000011010
 ```
-### Encoding the de Bruijn notation into a binary string
+### Encoding the de Bruijn indices into a binary string

-We need a way to encode de Bruijn notation lambda expressions into binary
+We need a way to encode de Bruijn indices lambda expressions into binary
 strings.

-Definition 2: The code for a term in de Buijn notation is defined
+Definition 2: The code for a term in de Buijn indices is defined
 inductively as follows:

 n = 1^(n+1)0